 If chemotherapy is needed to treat colon cancer, MD Anderson offers the newest options.
 Our internationally renowned team of physicians directs your therapy for the most benefit, while minimizing the impact on your body.

-Sometimes radiation therapy is recommended as a part of treatment for colon cancer.
+Sometimes radiation therapy is recommended as a part of colon cancer treatment.
 Our colorectal radiation oncologists specialize in treating patients with colon cancer using advanced techniques that include proton therapy.

-MD Anderson has special expertise in advanced colon cancer that has metastasized (spread) to other parts of the body.
+MD Anderson has special expertise in treating stage 4 colon cancer that has metastasized (spread) to other parts of the body.
 We offer novel chemotherapy and targeted therapy options, as well as a dedicated surgery program.

 Our advanced knowledge in cancer genetics can help diagnose and treat inherited family syndromes that may increase risk of colon cancer.
 This expertise also helps us work with you to plan the most effective treatment for your specific condition.

-As one of the world’s largest cancer research centers, MD Anderson is a leading center for the investigation into new methods of colon cancer diagnosis and treatment.
+As one of the world’s largest cancer research centers, MD Anderson is a leading center for the investigation into new methods of colon cancer treatment and diagnosis.
 Each patient benefits from the most advanced research.